datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Chem/Calculate.md

    * smiles_2_columns.csv
    * mol1K.sdf
    * ApprovedDrugs2015.sdf
-1. Run Chem > Calculate:
+1. Run Chem > Calculate > Descriptors
-   * Descriptors
-   * Map Identifiers
-   * To inchi
-   * To inchi keys
-   * Properties
-   * Toxicity risks
 2. Select arbitrary values in the dialog.
-5. Click OK.
+3. Click OK.
-6. Make sure that the column with calculated values is added to the table.
+4. Make sure that the column with calculated values is added to the table.
 ---
 {
   "order": 1